mkrzywda/Graph-Neural-Networks-in-Computer-Vision---Architectures-Datasets-and-Common-Approaches/README.md

-# Graph-Neural-Networks-in-Computer-Vision---Architectures-Datasets-and-Common-Approaches
-Graph Neural Networks in Computer Vision - Architectures, Datasets and Common Approaches
+# Graph Neural Networks in Computer-Vision - Architectures Datasets and Common Approaches